-(5) Explanations with respect to the individual appointments and nominations based on (4).
+(5) Explanations with respect to the individual appointments/dismissals and nominations.

 The rationale for appointment of outside directors and outside statutory auditors candidates is explained in the general shareholder meeting reference materials.
 As for appointment of other director and statutory auditor candidates, each candidate's background as provided in the general shareholder meeting reference materials is consistent with the company's policy for appointing directors and statutory auditor candidates.